ModelValidationProgram/EasternOysterEnvData/notebook/NC_WI_HC_High_W.md

 ## Summary notes:

-Using CMSDOCK all years for both temp and sal
+Using University of North Carolina Wilmington, Coastal Oean Research and Monitoring Program, Station ID CMSDOCK all years for both temp and sal

 > Data quality not evaluated by provider - I deleted "-6999" values, seemed like code for missing data in the temperature dataset; and I deleted zeros in the salinity dataset.